AI Agents Outpace Governance Frameworks as Enterprise Security Risks Multiply

 1

-.
-These autonomous AI agents take action within sensitive enterprise systems, logging in, fetching data, calling tools, and executing workflows often without the visibility or control that traditional identity and access management (IAM) provides.
-The problem has become urgent: most enterprises can tell you how many human users access their financial systems, but few can tell you how many AI agents do
+The problem is stark: AI agents are taking action within sensitive enterprise systems, logging in, fetching data, calling LLM tools, and executing workflows often without the visibility or control that traditional identity and access management systems were designed to enforce

 .